Alys-Elica/OpenFVR/Doc/Formats/VR.md

 ## Basic informations

-The type determines if the VR file is a static 640x480 image (type value == -0x5f4e3c00), a 360 projected 256x6144 image (type value == -0x5f4e3e00).
+The type determines if the VR file is a static 640\*480 image (type value == -0x5f4e3c00) or a panoramic 256\*6144 image (type value == -0x5f4e3e00).

+### Static images

+These images are basic 640\*480 fixed images.

+### Panoramic images

+Cubemap images (256\*6144) used for panoramic 360 projection.

+All 6 faces of the cubemap are 512\*512 pixels stored top to bottom in the following order:

+-   Down face
+-   Left face
+-   Up face
+-   Right face
+-   Front face
+-   Back face

+In addition, each face is divided in four 256\*256 chunks, stored in this order:

+-   Face top-left
+-   Face top-right
+-   Face bottom-right
+-   Face bottom-left

 ## Image data

-Image data is not yet fully understood but DCT is used to encode the images.
+Image data is not yet fully documented but DCT is used to encode the images.

 | Address | Size (bytes) | Description                      |
 | ------- | ------------ | -------------------------------- |